-- NEVER install any accessories or stickers on the front windshield, nor tint the front windshield. - NEVER locate any reflective objects (i.e. white paper, mirror) over the dashboard.
-Any light reflection may cause a malfunction of the system. - Pay extreme caution to keep the camera out of water. - NEVER disassemble the camera assembly, nor apply any impact on the camera assembly. - Playing the vehicle audio system at high volume may offset the system warning sounds.
+- NEVER install any accessories or stickers on the front windshield, or tint the front windshield. - NEVER place any reflective objects (i.e. white paper, mirror) over the crash pad.
+Any light reflection may prevent the system from functioning properly. - Pay extreme caution to keep the camera dry. - NEVER disassemble the camera assembly, or apply any impact on the camera assembly.